khaledjafar/PianoPlayerWebsite/README.md

 # PianoPlayerWebsite
-Piano buttons can respond to mouse and keyboard clicks that play an audio and animated effects when clicked
+Piano buttons can respond to mouse and keyboard clicks that play audio and animated effects when clicked

+Using HTML, CSS, and JS.

+Thank you for reviewing.